ifilot/bramble/paper/paper.md

 quantitative descriptors.
 The CNA method aids in understanding structural properties, material behavior, and designing materials for specific applications.
-It plays a crucial role in unraveling atomic structures and bonding patterns, enabling tailored material development.[@faken:1994; @stukowski:2012]
+It plays a crucial role in unraveling atomic structures and bonding patterns, enabling tailored material development. [@faken:1994; @stukowski:2012]

 There exist a variety of programs and tools that support the CNA procedure.
-Perhaps the most well-known are Ovito[@Ovito] and Pyscal [@Pyscal].
-Ovito implements a rich set of various CNA flavours, including conventional CNA, adaptive CNA, interval CNA and bond-based CNA.
+Perhaps the most well-known are Ovito [@Ovito] and Pyscal . [@Pyscal] Ovito implements a rich set of various CNA flavours, including conventional CNA, adaptive CNA, interval CNA and bond-based CNA.
 Pyscal is an extensive python module for structural analysis of atomic environment using an efficient C++-based back-end.
 Both tools offer excellent documentation and are